eirikvaa/eirikvaa.me/content/blog/2021-05-08-hello-world.md

 +++
 title = "Hello, world!"
 date = 2021-05-08
-draft = true
 +++

-I have been mulling over the question of creating my own website for quite some time now.
-Like the software developer I am, naturally I had to explore my options.
-Several years ago I dipped my toe into WordPress, during my studies I got a pretty good overview of Ruby on Rails, and I've written the classical "Hello World" program in lots of web frameworks, so it felt quite overwhelming.
+I've been mulling over the question of creating my own website for quite some time now.
+I've done my fair share of web development, and since I'm a sucker for side projects, I've felt for some time that I should get my act together.
+Still, the biggest question of all remained: Which technology stack should I use?

 <!-- more -->

-Last year I started the work on a personal website written in Ruby on Rails, because that was what I had most recently worked on.
-I spent lots of time setting every thing up, with all the bells and whistles that come with the beast that is Ruby on Rails.
-Then, when the complexity of it all dawned on me, I dropped it like a hot potato for never to look at it again.

-More recently, I started to look into the concept of a static-site generator (SSG) because of the need for something simple.
-I found the usual suspects like Jekyll (which GitHub Pages integrates with) and Hugo.
-Since I'm an iOS developer, I could have gone with [Publish](https://github.com/johnsundell/publish).
-Still, maybe I wanted something more crude and old-school.
-So I ended up with [Zola](https://www.getzola.org/).
-It's written in Rust and has been a blast to work with.
-I can dabble in HTML, CSS and JavaScript to my hearts desire and not have to think about complicated APIs, build systems, et cetera.
-In the end my technology stack is made up of vanilla HTML, CSS and JavaScript, as well as Markdown as the main blog content.
-That stuff is for the ages.
-If Zola bites the dust, I'm sure I'll find a replacement, and I'm sure that it's manageable to write a replacement.
-Famous last words.

-I'm not really sure _why_ I'm starting to write this blog.
-Will I have anything interesting to bring to the larger audience?
-Will people come and read?
-I don't really care about that last one.
-Anyway, here I am, finally, with my contribution to the Internet.
-I'm sure _no_ single soul will read this, but at least I'm here.
-Here's to the way forward!
+Last year I started working on a personal site written in Ruby on Rails.
+I knew this framework from my time working on the website for the Student Society in Trondheim, [Samfundet](https://samfundet.no/), which is built with Rails.
+I worked tirelessly for a good week before I dropped it like a hot potato, which frankly is more than I can say for some of my other side projects.
+The reason was due to the complexity of it all.
+A large web framework with all the bells and whistles.
+It just felt unnecessary.
+I wanted something simpler.
+To be honest, this was one of the ways I procrastinated when I wrote my master's thesis, so I didn't really have time to dive too much into it at the time, so I set it aside.

+I started working full-time at Airthings the summer of 2020, after two summer internships in 2018 and 2019, as well as working part-time during my studies.
+Compared with university studies and my master's thesis, working full-time gives my actually _a lot_ more free-time.
+So recently I've dug into the concept of a static site generator ( SSG), which I've only heard about in passing before checking it more out the last few weeks.
+I came across a whole range of candidates, like [Jekyll](https://jekyllrb.com/), but since I've been checking out Rust recently, the hunt led me to [Zola](https://www.getzola.org/).
+I first tried to integrate it with GitHub Pages, but I ended up using [Netlify](https://www.netlify.com/), which using the two of them has been an absolute blast.

+What I like about static site generators are how easy they are to work with.
+After finding a static site engine in a language I liked, and a templating engine that made sense to me, I was off.
+I can dabble in those eternal technologies as HTML, CSS (SCSS, actually), JavaScript and Markdown.
+Generating the static files is super quick, deploying the site to Netlify is just as fast.
+Serving through HTTPS was a matter of clicking a button and waiting 24 hours.
+As I've said, it's been a blast to get everything up.

+The question that remains is this: Will I have anything wise to say?
+Probably not, but I'll try to whisper something into the ether anyway and see what happens.